SpeakinTelnet/Homelab-IaC/docs/frigate.rst

     :width: 200
     :height: 200

-For additional informations see `Frigate official docs <https://docs.frigate.video/>`_
+For additional information see `Frigate official docs <https://docs.frigate.video/>`_

 .. note::
     Includes a configuration file and a docker-compose in the /host_vars folder